MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/nslookup.md

   - If you need to look up more than one piece of data or set several configurations, you can use interactive mode.
 To enter interactive mode, type a hyphen (-) instead of the first parameter in the nslookup command line.
 Enter the name or IP address of a DNS name server for the second parameter.
 If you omit the second argument, nslookup uses the default DNS name server.
 You can also invoke interactive mode by simply entering `nslookup` at the command prompt, and then entering names or IP addresses to search for in the interactive command line.

-  - Once you enter `nslookup -`, the command prompt changes to the interactive prompt `>`.
+- Once you enter `nslookup -` or `nslookup` alone, the command prompt changes to the interactive prompt `>`.
 While in interactive mode, you can:

   - Enter names or IP addresses, `set` variables, and other options on separate lines.
   - Interrupt interactive commands at any time by pressing CTRL+B.
   - Exit, by entering `exit`.
   - Treat a built-in command as a computer name by preceding it with the escape character (`\`).
 An unrecognized command is interpreted as a computer name.

 - If the computer to find is an IP address and the query is for an **A** or **PTR** resource record type, the name of the computer is returned.